apache/nuttx/boards/README.txt

   standard Arduino connectors.
 This board features the Microchip PIC32MZ2048EFH100 MCU running at 200 MHz (252 MHz capable).

+boards/mips/pic32mz/chipkit-wifire
+  Board support for the chipKIT Wi-FIRE board.
+This board is a chipKIT Arduino-compatible board.
+This board features the Microchip PIC32MZ2048EFG100 MCU running at 200 MHz.

 boards/arm/sam34/flipnclick-sam3x
   Board support for the Mikroe Flip&Click STM32X board.
 This board is an Arduino-Due work-alike with four Mikroe Click bus interfaces.
 Like the